 | Characteristic | Legal & Licensed Services | The unlicensed services of the Grey Area Services |

-| Example Providers | Etisalat (eLife TV), du (du Home) | It has thousands of online personal sellers and sellers on social media. |
+| Example Providers | Etisalat (eLife TV), du (du Home) | It has thousands of online personal sellers and social media sellers. |

 | Legality | 100% Legal & Regulated by the TDRA. | Illegal.
 Violation of copyright and telecommunications legislation in the UAE. |

-| Content Source | The rights over the content are obtained through purchase under legal contract with the broadcasters. | It is the copying and re-transmission of the material without the permission (piracy). |
+| Content Source | The rights over the content are obtained through purchase under a legal contract with the broadcasters. | It is the copying and retransmission of material without permission (piracy). |

-| Subscription Process | Needs Emirates ID, official billing, and a formal contract. | Payment, mostly via WhatsApp registration, anonymously. |
+| Subscription Process | Needs Emirates ID, official billing, and a formal contract. | Payment, mostly via WhatsApp registration, is anonymous. |

-| Cost | Regulated monthly prices. | Extremely low prices (too good to be true). |
+| Cost | Regulated monthly prices. | Incredibly low prices (too reasonable to be true). |

-| Reliability | The customer service is stable and of quality. | Subterranean, liable to buffering, and can dissipate any minute. |
+| Reliability | The customer service is stable and of quality. | Subterranean, liable to buffering, and can dissipate at any minute. |

 | Security Risk | Safe.
 Official use of official application stores. | High Risk.
-Malware may be contained in unofficial apps; financial information is exposed. |
+Malware may be contained in unofficial apps, exposing financial information. |

 The UAE Statutory Law: What the Law Says.